-By virtue of our concentration, Platzer, Swergold, Karlin, Levin, Goldberg & Jaslow, LLP maintains a more substantial insolvency group than many of the larger, multi-department firms.
+By virtue of our concentration, Platzer, Swergold, Levin, Goldberg, Katz & Jaslow, LLP maintains a more substantial insolvency group than many of the larger, multi-department firms.
 At the same time, the partnership is small enough to encourage a collegial atmosphere where attorneys from all our departments work with each other sharing strategies on complex legal issues.
 Our support staff of paralegals and other professionals allows our attorneys to concentrate on the client's legal needs, enabling us to economically and expeditiously handle matters.
 We believe this cooperative style has helped the firm develop an eminently practical and thorough approach to bankruptcy proceedings and related matters.

 As a result of the firm's depth of experience in sophisticated insolvency issues, we have worked with clients in broad array of industries and with companies ranging from small closely-held businesses to large publicly owned corporations.
 We have represented a number of large single asset real estate interests and have worked with parties purchasing assets from insolvent estates, including real estate, machinery and equipment, and leases.

 Our practice includes representing Chapter 11 creditors' committees, debtors-in-possession, secured lenders, equipment leaser's, major insurance companies, individual unsecured creditors, Chapter 11 and Chapter 7 trustees, landlords and both filed and unfilled liquidating companies.